rohit11544/fynAssignment-frontend/README.md

 3. Mongo Data Base

 ## Featers implemented
-1. Admin login and logout
+1. Admin login and logout.
-2. API to calculate the pricing
+2. API to calculate the pricing.
 3. Update and Delete the pricing configs by admin and a log message is printed with the admin details.
 4. Custom Form for adding the pricing configurations.
-5. enable/ disable any pricing config for price calculation
+5. enable/ disable any pricing config for price calculation.
 6. Database model to store the pricing config.
+8. Deployed the applicaiton with Continuous integration.

 ## Instructions
 1. I have deployed the applicaiton you can directly access it with this link : https://fyn-assignment-frontend.vercel.app/